Moore's Bush is nestled in the beautiful Leith Valley, just a 10-minute drive from Dunedin City.

 This 4-hectare nature reserve has been restored from a dairy farm to native bush.
 Wildlife is abundant in this small forest, with native birds including kererū, tūī and korimako (bellbirds) in the canopy and freshwater fish, crayfish and invertebrates in the waters of the Leith Stream that runs through it.

 Moore's Bush Reserve is an example of successful ecological restoration.
 In 1945, Percy and Ellie Moore purchased the site, then a dairy farm flanked by a fragment of native bush, and began restoring this vegetation to its former glory of podocarp-hardwood forest, which was once predominant in the Leith Valley.

-In the 90's, it was deemed logical to manage both Moore's Bush and the adjacent DoC Scenic Reserve, a 2ha crown land section, as one unit.
-Informal arrangement between the two parties exists, with Forest & Bird nominally managing both areas.
+In the 1990s, it was deemed logical to manage both Moore's Bush and the adjacent Department of Conservation Scenic Reserve, a 2 hectare crown land section, as one unit.
+An informal arrangement between the two parties exists, with Forest & Bird nominally managing both areas.

 Securing the reserve boundaries